gesnkb/AboutMe-gesnkb/MoreAboutMe.md

 ## What do I like to do?

-I love anything that involves being outside
+I love anything that involves being outside.
+Some of my hobbies include hiking, skiing, and rock climbing!
+I also just enjoy being active in general, as I spent a lot of my free time at the gym and doing yoga.
+Additionally, I love spending time with my friends, travelling, and cooking!

+**One of my favorite ski resorts is Arapahoe Basin**
 ![Ski](ski.jpg "Ski")